Trees and Community Forestry

 Hiring a Tree Company

 If you plan to prune or remove a tree, hire a reliable, insured, arborist/tree service company that is licensed with the City of Fridley.
-Anyone offering tree services in Fridley must go complete a police background check and obtain a city-issued Tree Management license.
+Anyone offering tree services in Fridley must go complete a police background check and obtain a City-issued Tree Management license.

 Find a list of currently licensed tree management companies